NeoGeographyToolkit/StereoPipeline/docs/sfs_usage.rst

 exposure times albedo times reflectance, hence the image exposure absorbs any existing constant multiplier.

+The exposure value for a camera is computed as the average of the image intensity divided by the average reflectance, both computed over the DEM.
+Later, if the problem is parallelized using ``parallel_sfs``, the exposures are found just once, over the entire DEM, rather than for each tile.

 It is important to note that the default Lunar-Lambertian model may not be the right choice for other planetary bodies, hence some research may be needed to decide the correct model for your